zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

 ## Plain 'Ol Characters

 You can use `comb` as a subroutine or as a method.
-At its basic form, `comb` simply breaks up strings into characters:
+In its basic form, `comb` simply breaks up strings into characters:

     'foobar moobar 駱駝道bar'.comb.join('|').say;